mongodb/docs/source/advanced-usage.rst

 When adding a new dashboard, you can select the "advanced create" to create a dashboard that includes a custom selection of charts a dynamically assembled list of hosts.
-From this page, you can create new dashboards or edit existing dashboards.
+From this page, you may create new dashboards or add new charts to existing dashboards.
 You can filter the included processes by `host type </reference#host-types>`_.

-You can specify the list of hosts to include in this dashboard by selecting a replica set or shard cluster or writing a regular expression to match monitored processes' hostnames.
+Specify the list of hosts to include in this dashboard by selecting a replica set or shard cluster or writing a regular expression to match monitored processes' hostnames.
 Below the host configuration options you may toggle an option to group hosts in chart.

 TODO-RYAN is "group hosts in chart" really "group charts by host?" and what does this do?

-Below the host specification, there are 17 `chart types </reference#mms-chart-types>`_ that you can use to select charts for this dashboard.
+Below this, there are 17 `chart types </reference#mms-chart-types>`_ that you can use to select charts for this dashboard.
 Below the chart selection, the final row of buttons allows you to: (optionally) test the "host regexp" to make sure that the intended hosts are included in